Find Grad Schools

 72 Yearly Graduations

 The 2nd most popular school in the country for fine arts majors who are seeking their master's degree is Hunter College.
 Roughly 24,000 attend the school each year.
 The average in-state tuition for full-time undergraduates is $6,930 per year, while in-state graduate students, on average, pay $11,090 per year.
 During the most recent year for which we have data, 72 people received their master's degree in fine arts from Hunter.
-Around 20% of these students were from an underrepresented racial-ethnic group, and 76% were women.
-Hunter College fine arts graduates who receive their master's degree go on to jobs earning a median salary of $32,650.
+About 74% of this group were women, and 34% were students from an underrepresented racial-ethnic group.

 #3